coder-bat/emailanalyser/README.md

 Notes:
 - For Gmail, create an app password and enable IMAP in your account settings.
-- `main.py` may require small refactors before running against a real inbox — open an issue or ask for help and I can make it runnable end-to-end.
+- `main.py` may require small refactors before running against a real inbox — open an issue or ask for help